The dynamic generalized covariance measure for conditional independence testing with nonstationary time series: dGCM Test with Sieve Time-Varying Regression

 \subsection{Setting and Notation}

 We follow \textcite{dahlhaus1997} in rescaling time to the unit interval $t/n\in [0,1]$, so that infill asymptotics can be used to study nonstationary processes.
 In this setting, the sample size $n$ no longer corresponds to getting information about the future.
 Instead, as $n$ increases we get more observations about each local structure of the nonstationary process. \textcite{zhou_wu_2009_quantile_loc_stat} introduced the framework for representing locally stationary processes as nonlinear functions of iid inputs as in \textcite{wu_funct_dep_meas}.
+There is some recent work connecting the functional dependence measure to more familiar mixing conditions \cite{Hill2025_physical_dependence_mixingale,Heinrichs2026_physical_dependence_mixing}.

-We use the same notation as Section~\ref{subsection:setting_nsts}, with the only difference being that we fix the number of dimensions $d_Z$ and time-offsets $C_k$ for each dimension $k\in [d_Z]$.
+We use the same notation as in Section 2.1, with the only difference being that we fix the number of dimensions $d_Z$ and time-offsets $C_k$ for each dimension $k\in [d_Z]$.
 We still allow the number of dimensions $d_X=d_{X,n}$, $d_Y=d_{Y,n}$ and time-offsets $A_i$, $B_j$ for each $i\in [d_X]$, $j\in [d_Y]$ to grow with $n$.
-Define $A$, $B$, $C$ as the collection of all time-offsets as in Section~\ref{subsection:setting_nsts}, where $A=A_n$, $B=B_n$ and $C$ is fixed.
+Define $A$, $B$, $C$ as the collection of all time-offsets as in Section 2.1, where $A=A_n$, $B=B_n$ and $C$ is fixed.
 We emphasize that there is no inherent necessity for fixing the number of dimensions $d_Z$ and time-offsets $C_k$.
-Our reason for doing this is because we want to leverage the existing theoretical results for the sieve estimator from \textcite{zhouzhou_sieve}.
+The reason for this is that we want to leverage the existing theoretical results for the sieve estimator from \textcite{zhouzhou_sieve}.
 Future investigations can study the performance of the sieve estimator in the high-dimensional setting, so that we can allow the number of dimensions $d_Z$ and time-offsets $C_k$ to grow with $n$.